04 Nov Marie-Thérèse Mendene

 Photo: Free of rights

-Cameroonian activist, psychologist, and founding director of M.O.M Sunshine—a center dedicated to assisting workers with chronic diseases and HIV—Marie-Thérèse Mendene has been fighting an uphill battle for decades to enable people who are HIV positive to access treatment.
+This is our second interview with Marie-Thérèse Mendene, Cameroonian activist, psychologist, and founding director of M.O.M Sunshine—a center dedicated to assisting workers with chronic diseases and HIV.
+Marie-Thérèse Mendene has been fighting an uphill battle for decades to enable people who are HIV positive to access treatment.
 In this interview, Mendene shares her observations of the disease, her daily battles, and her brightest hope for those who are HIV positive.

 Victoria Adelaide: In 2001, you created MOM sunshine.
 Has access to treatment been made easier since you started?